Hello Friend: Plot

-The Subject (who is referred to as Mr Ward by the company and John by his wife - John Ward) one day receives an email advertising a product called "Praemus", described as "The cheaper, faster and better way of using the internet."
-After the Subject buys Praemus, he advises his friends to get it also.
-He also notices the mysterious connection unit, which helps the user to connect to his computer by sticking to it.
+The Subject, aka John Ward, one day receives an email advertising a product called "Praemus", described as "The cheaper, faster and better way of using the internet."
+After the Subject buys a Praemus, he advises his friends to get it also.
+He receives in his package an extensive manual, and the Praemus connection unit, which easily attaches itself to the computer.

-The Subject then sends an email complaining about Praemus.
+The Subject then sends an email complaining about problems with his Praemus.
 He complains that the unit claims he was online for 200 hours in a week, and other various problems with his computer, such as his monitor vibrating, blasts of static electricity and his screen shutting down, meaning he has to send his email from an internet cafe.
 The Subject gets an email back saying that this is the first time the Praemus system has done this, and that he should try turning the computer off and on again.
 However, unknown to him, there is no one working in the Praemus office.

 The Subject responds by saying he does not know how to turn the system off.
 His friend, who normally helps him with his computer, is reluctant to get involved.
 Later, other problems begin to develop for the Subject, as his cat goes missing.
 Praemus send another complicated email explaining what to do.
 Whilst he reads the manual and email explaining it, his daughter begins to play with matches.

 The Subject then responds again saying that he tried to remove the unit, but he got badly burned when he touched the glowing Praemus logo.
 He continues to complain that the company keeps sending him bills, despite the fact they are not helping him.
 The Subject then begins to have nightmares about the unit.
 Praemus then send an email saying that if he damages the unit, it will result in legal action.
 The Subject says that they were the ones who told him to interfere with the unit.
 He then goes on to say that there was some sort of "drinking sound" coming from the unit.
 Later, the unit tries to connect with his head and sell him Praemus Life Insurance.